AOP-PHP/AOP/doc/Contents/chapter2.md

 ## aop_add_before ##

-before kind of advices enables you to
+Before kind of advice enables you to

-*    launch advices before the execution of a given function, without interrupting anything
+*    launch advice before the execution of a given function, without interrupting anything
-*    launch advices before the execution of a given function, and to interrupt its execution while raising an exception
+*    launch advice before the execution of a given function, and to interrupt its execution while raising an exception
-*    launch advices before the execution of a given function, and to update the targeted function's arguments
+*    launch advice before the execution of a given function, and to update the targeted function's arguments
-*    launch advices before reading and / or writing an object's property
+*    launch advice before reading and / or writing an object's property

 ### A simple advice execution ###